Evaluation of music in Zambia: judgements about songs

 Evaluation of music in Zambia: judgements about songs.
 What do people in Chibale care for most in music and dance?

 In this article, we discuss the judgements about songs and song types in the 1980s and the 2000s.
 That is, the reasons for the preferences for songs presented in the article on musical preferences.
-First we need to go through some necessary introductory information.
-Then we treat the judgements made in the 1980s and in the 2000s.
-And we finish with comparing the two.
+First, we need to go through some necessary introductory information.
+Then, we will treat the judgements made in the 1980s and in the 2000s.
+Finally, we will compare the two.

 Collecting the judgements about songs